shipmonk / doctrine-two-phase-migrations

 composer require shipmonk/doctrine-two-phase-migrations

-Configuration in symfony application:
+Configuration in Symfony application:

-is autowired, just register few services in your DIC and tag the commands:
+If your Doctrine\ORM\EntityManagerInterface is autowired, just register few services in your DIC and tag the commands:

 _instanceof: Symfony\Component\Console\Command\Command: tags: - console.command services: ShipMonk\Doctrine\Migration\Command\MigrationInitCommand: ShipMonk\Doctrine\Migration\Command\MigrationRunCommand: ShipMonk\Doctrine\Migration\Command\MigrationSkipCommand: ShipMonk\Doctrine\Migration\Command\MigrationCheckCommand: ShipMonk\Doctrine\Migration\Command\MigrationGenerateCommand: ShipMonk\Doctrine\Migration\MigrationService: ShipMonk\Doctrine\Migration\MigrationConfig: $migrationsDir: "%kernel.project_dir%/migrations" # more optional parameters: $migrationClassNamespace: 'YourCompany\Migrations' $migrationTableName: 'doctrine_migration' $migrationClassPrefix: 'Migration' # will be appended with date('YmDHis') by default $excludedTables: ['my_tmp_table'] # migration table ($migrationTableName) is always added to excluded tables automatically $templateFilePath: "%kernel.project_dir%/migrations/my-template.txt" # customizable according to your coding style $templateIndent: "\t\t" # defaults to spaces